-PwC will reduce its emissions in line with a 1.5 degree climate scenario, including a 50% absolute reduction in greenhouse gas from a 2019 baseline by 2030.
-PwC Ireland has already transitioned to 100% renewable electricity and, to mitigate its impacts today, PwC Ireland has since 1 July 2021 been offsetting it's current emissions through high-quality carbon credits.
-We have chosen the projects on the basis of quality criteria and verification of the carbon reduction impact, and will also support broader local economic and social development co-benefits.
+perations PwC will reduce its emissions in line with a 1.5 degree climate scenario, including a 50% absolute reduction in greenhouse gas from a 2019 baseline with 2030 goals.
+PwC Ireland has already transitioned to 100% renewable electricity and, to mitigate its impacts today, PwC Ireland has since 1 July 2021 been offsetting its current emissions through high-quality carbon credits.
+We will continue to offset those scope 1, 2 and scope 3 business travel emissions we cannot reduce today through high-quality carbon credits.
+Projects are chosen on the basis of quality criteria and verification of the carbon reduction impact, and also support broader local economic and social development co-benefits.